Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 To include anharmonicity, we expand the BO energy up to fourth order in the atomic displacement operators \cite{Mendez1984, Maradudin1962, Paulatto2015}, obtaining the effective anharmonic Hamiltonian:

 where

 Here, we introduce the third- and fourth-order anharmonic matrices in the normal-mode basis~\cite{Mendez1984, Maradudin1962, Paulatto2015}.
 The total phonon Hamiltonian is thus obtained by combining Eqs.~\eqref{eq:harmonic_phonon_equilibrium1} and \eqref{eq:anharmonic_hamiltonian}.
-This clarifies why we treat anharmonic effects as on top of the results obtained in Sec.~\ref{subsec:Phonon Bloch equations}.
-While the electron–phonon coupling problem is solved from the bare harmonic dynamical matrix and deformation potential, the anharmonic part is defined from a BO energy expansion to fourth order, based on the equilibrium quadratic Hamiltonian in Eq.~\eqref{eq:harmonic_phonon_equilibrium1}.
+This clarifies why we consider anharmonic effects as an extension of the results obtained earlier.
+While the electron-phonon coupling problem is solved from the bare harmonic dynamical matrix and deformation potential, the anharmonic part is defined from a BO energy expansion to fourth order, based on the equilibrium quadratic Hamiltonian in Eq.~\eqref{eq:harmonic_phonon_equilibrium1}.

 At this point, we distinguish two regimes: perturbative and nonperturbative.
 Which case applies depends on the anharmonicity of the lattice potential, the temperature range considered, and the strength of quantum ionic effects; this is generally system-specific.